Breadcrumb

 Why animal testing is necessary

-Animal testing is carried out for scientific purposes, primarily within medical, veterinary and scientific research.
-The objective is to develop new drugs, new therapies or to increase our knowledge of how the body operates in order to improve the health of animals and humans.
-Animal testing is currently an important part of basic medical and veterinary research and within scientific research it may involve investigating the impact of pollution in the environment.
+Animal testing is carried out for scientific purposes and is an important part of basic medical and veterinary research as well as within scientific research.
+The objective is to develop new drugs, new therapies or to increase our knowledge of how the body operates.
+All in order to improve the health of animals and humans.

 Ethics assessment